 By Brian Craig

 Is working as a paralegal your idea of a dream job?
 While working as a paralegal today can be demanding at times, the paralegal profession can be a very rewarding and satisfying career.
-According to the Bureau of Labor Statistics, employment of paralegals and legal assistants is expected to be 17 percent through 2022, which is faster than the average
+According to the Bureau of Labor Statistics, employment of paralegals and legal assistants is expected to grow 15% through 2026, which is faster than the average

 1. Volunteer and gain experience